heycarsten/lcbo-api/README.md

 will need to modify this file to include S3 credentials (ask @heycarsten to use his) and to create a unique secret token.

-Okay, now lets bootstrap this thing, ask @heycarsten for a DB dump and copy it into the `tmp` directory, then `vagrant ssh` and:
+Okay, now lets bootstrap this thing, ask @heycarsten for a recent DB dump (or use [this one](http://heycarsten.s3.amazonaws.com/lcboapi.sql.tbz2)) and copy it into the `tmp` directory, then `vagrant ssh` and:

 ```